SDP-09/cloud9-website/content/pages/how-it-works.md

 <img src="../media/stateDiagram.png" align="left" style="margin: 30px 30px 20px 20px;" width ="200" />

 The core software running on the robot is the Robot Operating System 2(ROS2).
 ROS2 is a collection of software libraries for developing robot systems, organised as packages.
 It is the successor to ROS, and aims to provide several updates to its predecessor to reflect the changes in robotics since it was made in 2007.
 ROS2 works by creating nodes that are responsible for certain functions in the system, like navigation and vision.
-It then provides several ways for the nodes to communicate and run in paralell, which is important when trying to integrate several subsystems of a robot.
+It then provides several ways for the nodes to communicate and run in parallel, which is important when trying to integrate several subsystems of a robot.
 Especially vital are topics, which are communication channels that nodes can publish and subscribe to, that carry data of a specified type, like a number.
 In ClyDe we make use of many of these features.
 Above is a subset of all the nodes that are running when ClyDe is active.

 ## Webots Simulator

 ---

 Since we were unable to create a physical system, a simulator was needed to test our robot.
 Webots was used for this, as it is easy to use and integrates with ROS2 well.
-Webots makes changing the robot or its enviroment quick and simple.
+Webots makes changing the robot or its environment quick and simple.
 This is especially useful if you want to test new features, or repeat a test many times.
 In these ways the simulator is superior to a physical system for development.
 ROS2 integration happens through the webots-ros2 package, that provides an interface between the two.
-Tha package discovers important components like motors and sensors in Webots, and makes sure they subscribe or publish to the appropriate topics in ROS2.
+The package discovers important components like motors and sensors in Webots, and makes sure they subscribe or publish to the appropriate topics in ROS2.
 For example, webots_ros2 discovers ClyDe's camera, and makes sure it publishes to the 'camera/image_raw' topic.
 Especially useful is the webots_ros2_turtlebot package which provides an interface especially made for the Turtlebot 3, as well as several examples on how to use the Turtlebot 3 for map-building and navigation.
-Integrating ROS2 and Webots this way is preferrable to writing controller software directly in webots.
-This is beacuse a physical system could inherit a large part of the software written using ROS2 because it is used by most robots, including the Turtlebot 3.
+Integrating ROS2 and Webots this way is preferable to writing controller software directly in webots.
+This is because a physical system could inherit a large part of the software written using ROS2 because it is used by most robots, including the Turtlebot 3.
 Webots controllers cannot do this, and would need to be rewritten using ROS2.

 ## The Arm